-See amazing wildlife in the Great Ocean Road region from whale watching and swimming with dolphins to spotting koalas and the elusive platypus.
-See kangaroos and koalas up close at the Tower Hill State Game Reserve or wander through Melba Gully to view a large colony of glow worms providing a spectacular light show.
-Swim with dolphins and seals in Port Phillip Bay or take a canoe trip at dawn on Lake Elizabeth and try to spot the elusive platypus in the wild.
+Witness an amazing display of wildlife in the Great Ocean Road region.
+See kangaroos and koalas up close at the Tower Hill State Game Reserve or wander through Melba Gully to view a large colony of glow-worms providing a spectacular light show.
+Watch whales and seals in their element or take a canoe trip at dawn on Lake Elizabeth and try to spot the elusive platypus in the wild.

 Koalas at Kennett River